How to beat your competitors

 Niching is effective for several reasons:

 1. A niched product is worded in terms of the customer’s need.
 The niched product effectively says, “I understand your situation, and I am a ready-made solution for it.”
-It’s hard to overlook a product that has been designed to satisfy your exact need.
+It’s hard to overlook a product designed to satisfy your exact need.

 2. People are aware that niched things are often better.
-A surgeon who specializes in a rare type of gastric operation will tend to be better at it than a surgeon who hasn’t.
-Specialists tend to be more proficient than generalists, because they have focused their resources on solving a narrower problem.
-As a result, most people recognize that specialization is an indicator of high performance.
-So even if all shampoo bottles were to contain the same ingredients, customers would still expect the specialist ones to be better.
+A surgeon who specializes in a rare type of gastric operation will tend to be better at it than a surgeon who doesn’t.
+Specialists tend to be more proficient than generalists because they focus their resources on solving a narrower problem.
+As a result, most people recognize that specialization indicates high performance.
+So even if all shampoo bottles contained the same ingredients, customers would still expect the specialist ones to be better.

 4. Things that are niched get attention.
 All death-metal bands have similar logos.
 Except for the band “Party Cannon.”
-In the following poster, see if you can spot Party Cannon’s logo:
+See if you can spot Party Cannon’s logo:

-The poster for a death-metal festival.
 See if you can spot Party Cannon’s logo.
-(Image credit.)

 Niching works best for marginal outsiders